 If you still want to travel after you’ve reached the end of the trail, you’re in luck!
 There’s a trail connector about 2 miles through downtown South Haven on the north side of Aylworth Ave.
 It marks the northern end of Van Buren Trail State Park.
 From there, you can travel along the Van Buren trail, 14 miles to Hartford.

-The Kal-Haven Trail is great to explore any time of the year.
-But special events always add a little extra something to historical sites and trails, and the Kal-Haven Trail is no exception.
+This southwest Michigan trail is great to explore any time of the year.
+But special events always add a little extra something to historical sites and trails, and this southwest Michigan state park is no exception.

 The Kal-Haven Trail Run has been held since 1991 and includes several races — a two-person relay, a 3-6 person relay, and a solo run.
 The run begins in Kalamazoo at the 10th St Trailhead and finishes in South Haven, offering a chance for runners to see the entire trail.